RouteClouds/spring-petclinic/Docs/Making-PetClinic-Project.md

     *   Began integrating Docker image build and push into the CI pipeline.
     *   Completed configuration for AWS ECR, including setting up repository and IAM user, and adding necessary GitHub secrets.
     *   Updated the GitHub Actions workflow to build and push the Docker image to ECR.
+    *   Successfully completed Phase 2: The pipeline now builds and pushes the Docker image to ECR.